PapayasTehSkeletor/audiocraft-infinity/README.md

 # Audiocraft
 Audiocraft is a PyTorch library made by Meta for deep learning research on audio generation.
 At the moment, it contains the code for MusicGen, a state-of-the-art controllable text-to-music model.

+## Audiocraft infinity
+Adds generation of songs with a length of over 30 seconds.
+Disables (hopefully) the gradio analytics.

 ## Installation
 Audiocraft requires Python 3.9, PyTorch 2.0.0, and a GPU with at least 16 GB of memory (for the medium-sized model).
 To install Audiocraft, you can run the following: